Pyinbya

-Pyinbya (ပျဉ်ပြား, [pjɪ̀ɰ̃bjá]; 817–876) was the king of Pagan Dynasty of Burma (Myanmar) who founded the city of Pagan (Bagan) in 849 CE.
+Pyinbya (ပျဉ်ပြား, [pjɪ̀ɰ̃bjá]; 817–876) was the king of the Pagan Dynasty of Burma (Myanmar) who founded the city of Pagan (Bagan) in 849 CE.
 Though the Burmese chronicles describe him as the 33rd king of the dynasty founded in early 2nd century CE, modern historians consider Pyinbya one of the first kings of Pagan, which would gradually take over present-day central Burma in the next two hundred years.
-He was the paternal great-grandfather of King Anawrahta, the founder of Pagan Empire.
+He was the paternal great-grandfather of King Anawrahta, the founder of the Pagan Empire.

 Chronicle tradition

 According to the Burmese chronicles, the future king was born to King Saw Khin Hnit of Pagan.
 He was born in either 817 CE (or 802 CE).
 He was lord of Pyinbya village of Pagan prior to his accession, and known as Pyinbya Mintha.
 He succeeded his brother King Khelu as king in 846 CE.
 He founded the city of Pagan on 23 December 849 (6th waxing of Pyatho 211 ME).
 He also founded a settlement of Taungdwin in 857, perhaps the southernmost limit of his nascent kingdom.
 He died in 876 CE at age 59 (in his 60th year).
 (Note that main Burmese chronicles do not agree on his regnal years or birth and death years.
 The oldest chronicle Zatadawbon Yazawin is considered to be the most accurate for the Pagan period.)
 The table below lists the dates given by four main chronicles, as well as Hmannan's dates when anchored by the Anawrahta's inscriptionally verified accession date of 1044.

 Pyinbya was succeeded by his son Tannet.